TimIlTom/C-learning/README.md

 # C-learning

 <p>
 Collection of all mini <strong>C</strong> projects with the purpose of learning by doing.
-The purpose of this repository is not contricted only on C programming but also on <strong>git</strong> and all of it's command, <strong>.md</strong> files and other technology(to add in future).
+The purpose of this repository is not contricted only on C programming but also on <strong>git</strong> and all of it's command, <strong>.md</strong> files and other technologies(to add in future).
 </p>

 ## List of projects